The Power of Tax-Advantaged Benefit Accounts

 What are tax-advantaged benefit accounts?

-There are several types of tax-advantaged benefit accounts, all of which are designed to provide you more control over your hard-earned dollars and help you save on out-of-pocket healthcare costs.
+There are several types of tax-advantaged benefit accounts, all of which are designed to provide you more control over your hard-earned dollars and help you save on out-of-pocket costs associated with your health insurance plan.

 - Flexible spending account (FSA): An account that lets you set aside pre-tax dollars to pay for healthcare expenses not covered by your health insurance plan.
 You, and in some cases your employer, may contribute to the account.
 The funds in the account must be used during the plan year.